blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 #### Specifying there is a list of properties

-The entity type can also define whether or not its properties are lists, where the elements of the list are described by a Property Type, optionally paired with constraints on the _minimum_ and _maximum_ amount of items in the lists
+The Entity Type can also define whether or not its properties are lists, where the elements of the list are described by a Property Type, optionally paired with constraints on the _minimum_ and _maximum_ amount of items in the lists

 **Example 1**